1 9 5 3 – 1 9 6 2 (USA)

 During the series’ 1954 – 1962 seasons, the show’s host was future US president Ronald Reagan, and he occasionally appeared in one of the plays.

-Among the program’s prominent dramatic offerings were ‘The Windmill’ with James Stewart; ‘Lady of the House’ with Myrna Loy; ‘The Incredible Jewel Robbery’ with Harpo and Chico Marx; ‘Flying Wife’ with Janet Gaynor; ‘The Last Lesson’ with Charles Laughton; ‘Clown’ with Henry Fonda and Dorothy Malone; ‘The Stone’ with Tony Curtis; `Mr Kensington’s Finest Hour’ with Charles Laughton; ‘A Turkey for the President’ with Ward Bond; ‘The Girl with the Flaxen Hair’ with Ray Bolger; ‘Man on a Bicycle’ with Fred Astaire; and ‘The Half-Promised Land’ with Ezio Pinza and Mike Wallace, years before his performances in news programs.
+Among the program’s prominent dramatic offerings were ‘The Windmill’ with James Stewart; ‘Lady of the House’ with Myrna Loy; ‘The Incredible Jewel Robbery’ with Harpo and Chico Marx (pictured below); ‘Flying Wife’ with Janet Gaynor; ‘The Last Lesson’ with Charles Laughton; ‘Clown’ with Henry Fonda and Dorothy Malone; ‘The Stone’ with Tony Curtis; `Mr Kensington’s Finest Hour’ with Charles Laughton; ‘A Turkey for the President’ with Ward Bond; ‘The Girl with the Flaxen Hair’ with Ray Bolger; ‘Man on a Bicycle’ with Fred Astaire; and ‘The Half-Promised Land’ with Ezio Pinza and Mike Wallace, years before his performances in news programs.

 The General Electric Theater left the air in 1962 in a welter of controversy surrounding the US Justice Department’s antitrust investigation of MCA and the Screen Actors Guild (SAG) talent waivers granted to MCA Revue.